jtsternberg/Enhanced-Admin-Bar-with-Codex-Search/readme.txt

 7. View of admin bar on front-end with Genesis menu option enabled.

 == Changelog ==

+= 2.0.6 =
+* Do not enqueue CSS if admin bar is not showing.

 = 2.0.5.3 =
 * Fixes bug that was keeping codex search from working.
 Minor adjustments for new admin style.
 Remove dashboard widget. i18n the text strings.